dschunack/docker-tasmota/README.md

     git clone https://github.com/arendst/Tasmota.git
     ```

-4. From the same directory run to compile the desired build
+4. From the same directory run to compile the desired build, full, sensors or ....

-`docker run -ti --rm -v $(pwd)/Tasmota:/tasmota -u $UID:$GID docker-tasmota -e tasmota-PT`
+`docker run -ti --rm -v $(pwd)/Tasmota:/tasmota -u $UID:$GID docker-tasmota -e tasmota-sensors`

 > `-e <buildname>` where <buildname> can be any of the [builds listed in platformio.ini](https://github.com/arendst/Tasmota/blob/063611314777d4dd9dc8c25905f19f8b25f510aa/platformio.ini#L18).
 If you don't define a build then ***every*** build will get compiled.